Holo-Trade/.github/profile/README.md

 # Holotrade

-A new protocol grown from traditonal-crypto roots: decentralized, equal, cheap.
+A new protocol grown from traditional-crypto roots: decentralized, cheap, equal.

 > "The root problem with conventional currency is all the trust that’s required to make it work."
 >